AriFordsham/GHCWiki/wiki-formatting.md

 ## Discussion Citations

-To delineate a citation in an ongoing discussion thread, such as the ticket comment area, e-mail-like citation marks ("\>", "\>\>", etc.) may be used.
+To delineate a citation in an ongoing discussion thread, such as the ticket comment area, email-like citation marks ("\>", "\>\>", etc.) may be used.

 <table><tr><th> Wiki Markup </th>
 <th> Display